 Flowering plant cues for reproduction

 While a few plants, especially plants selected for cultivation, require no specific environmental cue to induce flowering, they simply flower after the plant has grown sufficiently, the majority of plants require specific environmental cues to trigger flowering.
 However, for many plants, the cue alone is not sufficient to trigger flowering; the plant itself must be able to respond to the cue, i.e., the plant initially is not responsive and does not respond to particular cues.
 With time, the plant develops a sensitivity to the cue and can respond when the cue occurs.
 Thus, when we consider what makes a plant flower, we must consider the possibility that two processes are involved: one triggering responsiveness and a second triggering the flowering itself.
-A good example of this is the flowering of beet: in order to flower it must first be exposed to cool temperatures for a period of time; this develops its ability to respond to a specific cue that induces flowering, which is photoperiod, a particular combination of light and day in a 24-hour period.
+A good example of this is the flowering of beet: in order to flower it must first be exposed to cool temperatures for a period of time; this develops its ability to respond to a specific cue that induces flowering, which is photoperiod, a particular combination of light and dark in a 24-hour period.
 Beet will not respond to photoperiod unless it has first been exposed to cool temperatures.
 Hence, it grows the first year without flowering, and only during the second summer, after a period of cool temperatures during the winter, will it be induced to flower.